 Cardiac rehabilitation is done to improve health in those with a heart condition or a history of heart surgery.
 The goals of cardiac rehabilitation are to:

 Cardiac rehabilitation is an option for people with many forms of heart disease.
-In particular, you may benefit from cardiac rehabilitation if your medical history includes:
+Your provider may recommend cardiac rehab if your medical history includes:

-Cardiac rehabilitation isn't appropriate for everyone who has had heart disease.
-Your health care team will evaluate your health, including reviewing your medical history, conducting a physical examination and performing tests, to make sure you're ready to start a cardiac rehabilitation program.
+Cardiac rehabilitation isn't right for everyone with heart disease.
+Before it's recommended, your health care team examines you and reviews your medical history.
+Tests are done to make sure you're ready to start cardiac rehab.

 Don't worry if you've never exercised before.
 Your health care team can make sure the program moves at a comfortable pace and is safe for you.

 Lifestyle education.
 This involves support and education on making healthy lifestyle changes.
 These changes include eating a heart-healthy diet, exercising regularly, maintaining a healthy weight and quitting smoking.
 You should also aim to get 7 to 9 hours of sleep daily.